zwicker-group/py-pde/docs/paper/paper.md

 the time evolution of a (set of) physical fields $u$ with possibly tensorial character, which depend on spatial coordinates $\boldsymbol x$ and time $t$.
-The framework also supports stochastic differential equations where the additional noise term $\eta$ in the equation above is non-zero.
+The framework also supports stochastic differential equations in the Itô representation, indicated by the noise term $\eta$ in the equation above.

 The main goal of the `py-pde` package is to provide a convenient way to analyze general PDEs, while at the same time allowing for enough flexibility to easily